Blog by Carly Hope, solicitor

 Separation is difficult for the whole family to deal with, particularly teenagers.
 If you are parents of teenagers you will know it can be hard to talk to them at the best of times, but when their parents are separating, it can be even more challenging.

-It is particularly difficult for young people at present as their routines have been disrupted; they are learning from home, they are unable to go out with their friends or see extended family and everything they are experiencing may feel even more difficult by being in such close proximity of parents who are separating and not getting along.
-During this current lockdown period, most teenagers will be feeling pressure from all angles, and it is important to ensure they feel safe, understood and calm.
+This past year has been particularly difficult for young people, with disruption to routines, home learning, being unable to go out with friends or see extended family.
+With everything they have experienced, being in such close proximity to parents who are separating and not getting along may feel even more difficult.
+Most teenagers will be feeling pressure from all angles, so it is important to ensure they feel safe, understood and calm.

 I always encourage parents to make their children’s interests a priority when separating.
 Here are my top five tips for helping teenagers through this current time when they are also dealing with their parents’ separation.

 5 tips for helping teenagers deal with divorcing parents